(How To Do It, What To Test, And Tools To Use To Improve CTR)

 There are so many different options on the market that do various forms of testing, and some also include other really important automation features that you might find useful for scaling your marketing efforts efficiently.

 SharpSpring is a fantastic tool if you’re looking for an affordable, all-around marketing analytics tool.
-While they do offer some extensive A/B testing features, they also have a large suite of functionalities that allow you to track all of your marketing analytics across your website and email marketing.
+While they do offer some extensive A/B testing features, they also have a large suite of functionalities that allow you to track all of your marketing analytics, track bounce rate, across your webpage and email marketing.

 If you’re looking to maximize your A/B testing capabilities across your entire organization, their software offers a landing page builder as well.
-With this, you can build pages directly from their tool and then customize them with A/B tests and analytics functions that are pretty hard to beat!
+With this, you can build pages directly from their tool and then customize them with A/B tests to enhance SEO and analytics functions that are pretty hard to beat!

 HubSpot is an industry leader for all things marketing, simply because they do a great job at anticipating a marketer’s needs.
+Plus, the platform itself offers easy usability for any confidence level.
 Their A/B testing tools are full of useful information and functionality.
 Their A/B testing kit and A/B test tracking template are a great place to start if you’re just diving into the world of split testing because they’re free to use.

-They also have an incredibly detailed download called “The Complete A/B Testing Kit” that guides you through the entire process and helps you determine how your company can benefit the most from your A/B tests.
+They also have an incredibly detailed download called “The Complete A/B Testing Kit” with new features that guides you through the entire process and helps you determine how your company can benefit the most from your A/B tests.

 Pardot is such a robust tool already, but the fact that their A/B testing tool is built into their email functionality really streamlines the process and makes it even easier to – as they say on their website – “craft the perfect message, and back it up with data.”